 he goal of the award winning apertus° project is to create free and open technology for todays professional cinema and film production landscape and make all the generated knowledge freely available.
 It all started with creating an open modular camera system consisting of several hardware and software parts using Elphel hardware.
 Now with the efforts to build the very first open digital cinema camera AXIOM from scratch the apertus° project has evolved to the next level: into a platform for film-makers, creative industry professionals, artists and enthusiasts. apertus° is more than just a software/hardware collection, it's a knowledge library, an ecosystem of people supporting each other and advocating freedom.

 We actively cultivate: Free Technology, Free Information, Free Education, Free Knowledge, Free Culture, Free Arts, etc. This requires that everything we create shall be freely available to anyone.
 To ensure this we release our software under the GNU General Public License V3, our documentation under the Creative Commons License and the hardware under the Cern Open Hardware License.

-We intend on creating affordable free software (FLOSS) and open hardware digital cinematic motion picture technology for a professional production environment.
-All the things we learn on this path shall be shared and be available freely to anyone.
+Our intention is to create affordable, free software (FOSS) and open hardware (OSHW), digital, motion picture technology for the professional production environment.
+All the things we pioneer or learn on this path shall be shared and made available to anyone.